r-spatial/link2GI/docs/articles/link2GI1.md

 GRASS GIS imposes the most stringent requirements.
 In addition to numerous environment variables, it requires a correctly defined spatial database, including projection, extent, and resolution.

+The
+[`linkGRASS()`](https://r-spatial.github.io/link2GI/reference/linkGRASS.md)
-The [`linkGRASS()`](https://r-spatial.github.io/link2GI/reference/linkGRASS.md) function searches for available GRASS installations, optionally allows interactive selection, and initializes a valid GRASS session.
+function searches for available GRASS installations, optionally allows interactive version selection, and initializes a valid GRASS session.
 Once initialized, users can access both the **rgrass** interface and the native GRASS command-line API within the same R session.